Sacramento History (In Brief)

 Sutter’s Fort, which is located in Midtown Sacramento, is the oldest building in Sacramento, and the oldest restored fort in the United States.
 Sutter’s Fort is part of the California State Park System.
 The fort has been reconstructed based on a map published in 1847 and it is furnished as it would appear in that time period.
 “Living History” docents, in period costume, recreate what life was like in that time period.

-It was the gold rush in 1848 that created the City of Sacramento.
+It was the gold rush in 1848 that really created the City of Sacramento.
 After the discovery of gold in the nearby foothills by James Marshall, a carpenter working for John Sutter, the city grew rapidly into a trading center for miners outfitting themselves for the gold fields.

 The foundation of John Sutter’s fortune was agriculture, and the discovery of gold ultimately ruined him.
 Wave after wave of gold seekers (aka 49’ers) destroyed his crops and orchards, and butchered his cattle.
 He died while still trying to receive compensation for his losses from the government.

 Sacramento’s waterfront location, ideal for commerce, was also prone to flooding due to its location.
 Today, flooding is still a threat at times despite the system of levees, weirs and reservoirs.
 Flooding can be protected against – but it can’t be prevented.

 The city also experienced numerous fires during its early years which leveled the mainly wood and canvas structures repeatedly.